 SyncApps currently supports Constant Contact Version 2 and Version 3 API.

-But if you're using both Custom Fields and EventSpot then please select Version 2 API first in Step 2 of the Sync Profile as Version 3 API does not support EventSpot yet.
+But if you're using both Custom Fields and EventSpot then please select Version 2 API first in Step 2 of the Set Up as Version 3 API does not support EventSpot yet.

 Basic Fields Premapped